binhchay1/apkafe/wp-content/plugins/insert-headers-and-footers/readme.txt

 ... and basically any plugin that adds a functionality which can be added via custom code snippets.

 == Changelog ==

+= 2.2.3 =
+* Tweak: We updated the way we validate PHP snippets when making an edit to an active snippet for better feedback when debugging.
+* Tweak: We replaced a dependency (SweetAlert2) for a more lightweight alternative to improve performance.

 = 2.2.2 =
 * New: The Add Snippet screen now makes it easier to get started with more than just our library of snippets, choose from expert-picked snippets, snippet generators or plugin-specific snippets.